 On the molecular research side of the project, PhD student Eduardo Barbosa continued to develop DNA sequence data from multiple taxa for ongoing projects on the systematics and evolution of Neotropical butterflies, with a principal focus on Brazil.
 The results have been included in several recently submitted papers.
 A molecular study of Heliconius hermathena, a sand forest specialist, is almost finished.
 In total, eight populations representing five out of the six known subspecies are being sequenced, and these data will be used in a paper describing a new subspecies from south Pará.
 With regard to taxonomic descriptions, the PI and his team are also describing a new subspecies of H. hermathena from South Pará State, including morphological and molecular data.
 In addition, with postdocs Eduardo Barbosa and Thamara Zacca and recently graduated PhD student Mario Marin, Dr. Freitas is preparing taxonomic revisions of key genera of Satyrinae butterflies with description of several new taxa.

 The team carried out sampling expeditions to Tumucumaque, which often involved early morning travel by river (photo courtesy of Dr. Freitas).

 The team carried out two field trips in April and June (Curuá Falls, Altamira, Pará; and Maués, Amazonas), and a new trip to Alta Floresta (Mato Grosso) is being organized for August 2018.
-Four additional field trips will be organized by the time the project is completed in February 2019.
+At least four additional field trips will be organized by the time the project is completed in August 2019.
 In addition, the PI and his group will present a course on the biology of butterflies at Unicamp July 23-27, 2018.
 More than 25 participants have registered, including graduate and undergraduate students, professionals, and artists.